-To ease some of the burdens of tax season, we've created this helpful guide, which contains all the information you may need to easily address tax issues and questions that you might face.
-It will assist you in becoming familiar with important dates, deadlines, challenges, and opportunities that may arise during tax season.
+To ease some of the burden of tax season, we've created this guide that contains all the information you need to address your tax season questions.
+It will help you become familiar with important dates, deadlines, challenges, and opportunities that may arise during tax season.
 Of course, if you have additional questions about anything included in this guide, we're just a phone call away.
 We look forward to working with you this tax season!